How we spend our time is how we spend our life, so let’s make it count, hey? Here’s some advice on how to live by your values.

 Once you have this list, stick it on your fridge or above your desk; somewhere prominent so you can refer to them regularly.
 Only don’t get them etched in stone.
 We are changeable creatures, and our values will shift over time.
 Maybe you’ll realise one of them wasn’t quite right to begin with.
 Make sure you can easily change these over time.
 I recommend post-it notes.

-How to live inline with your values
+How to live by your values

 How we spend our days is how we spend our livesLife Admin Hacks